Sekhudin/quran-pack/README.md

 ## Quran-pack

 Quran package is sourced from the website of the Ministry of Religion of the Republic of Indonesia.
-This package uses the nodejs fs package so it can only be used on nodejs.

 ### Installation